jdanas/adk-fcc/SYNTHETIC_DATA_IMPLEMENTATION.md

-# Synthetic Transaction Data Implementation
+# Synthetic Transaction Data Implementation - Bank of Singapore Prototype

 ## Overview

 We have successfully implemented a comprehensive synthetic transaction data generator using Python's Faker library to replace the static mock data in both the frontend and backend of the Financial Crime Monitoring application.
+This prototype is specifically designed for **Bank of Singapore** and uses **SGD (Singapore Dollar)** as the single currency to align with the bank's operational context.

 ## What's Been Implemented

 ### Backend Changes

 1. **New Data Generator Module** (`backend/data_generator.py`):

    - Generates realistic synthetic transactions with proper risk indicators
    - Creates diverse customer profiles and merchant information
    - Simulates real-world financial transaction patterns